Frequently Asked Questions

 What is a PQP?

 PQP is a 1/6 unit pre-qualifying project that is required of all students participating in an off-campus IQP.
-You will participate with your project team and your advisers.
+You will participate with your project team and your advisors.
 The specific structure of your PQP is highly dependent on your project advisers, and therefore your PQP experience may be different from those of students participating in other project centers.
 The main focus of this is the development of your research proposal.

-How I register for ID2050 and PQP?
+How do I register for ID2050 and PQP?

 How will on-campus housing work when I am off-campus?

-• If you have contracted for WPI on-campus housing for when you are away, you are still financially responsible for fulfilling that contract.
+- If you have contracted for WPI on-campus housing for when you are away, you are still financially responsible for fulfilling that contract.
 In other words, you may have to pay for housing in both places if you have already signed a contract with WPI Residential Services.

 Before You Go